hichemck/german_temperature_data/README.md

 ## Data
 Due to the huge size of the data (4,5 GB) I did not upload it in this repository.
-Here is the procedure to read the data :
+Here is the procedure to read the data and run the notebook:

 - Go to [ecad site](https://www.ecad.eu/)
 - Go to “Daily data”
 - Download predefined subsets (ASCII)
 - Pick "Daily mean temperature tg" (position 3)
-Note that each station has a txt file.
+- Save the the files in a folder names 'data' on the same level as the notebook file 'temperature_data_preprocessing' Note that each station has a txt file.
+- Download the notebook 'temperature_data_preprocessing' and run it

 ## Work Breakdown